clasanch/freecodecamp-exercises-demo/README.md

       priority numbers have higher precedence with 100% test coverage
 - [x] **Circular Queue** - Fixed-size circular buffer with wraparound pointer logic and O(1) operations with 100% test coverage
+- [x] **Set Class** - Unique element collection with type-safe storage and O(1) operations for add, remove, has, and size methods with 100% test coverage

 #### Interactive Examples